itinstructor/BuddyNoteBlockPlugin/README.md

 Buddy's Minecraft server is a project of the Computer Science program at Western Nebraska Community College.

 ## Version History
-- (04-30-23) V1 playsound command plays one song, playsound stops the music
+- (04-30-23) V1 The playsound command stops and starts the song
+  - '/playsound' command plays song
+  - '/playsound' command stops the song

 ### Purpose